qiqi1023t/test/README.md

-# ERA-interim posprocessing
+# ERA-interim and simulation experiments posprocessing

 ##### modified July 08, 2020 by Qi Tang

-The scripts in this folder are used to postprocessing the ERA-interim reanalysis data, which can be used later for postprocessing the DA experiments.
+The scripts in this folder are used to

+* 1) postprocessing the ERA-interim reanalysis data
+* 2)postprocessing the DA experiments

+for analysing the atmosphere variables.

-## Original .nc files
+## Original ERA files

 ### Type of time interval